Free QR Code Generator vs. Paid: What You Actually Get (2026)

 Can I track scans with a free QR code generator?

-What’s the difference between a free and paid QR code for a restaurant?
+What is the difference between a free and paid QR code for a restaurant?

 Do free QR code generators add watermarks or branding?